-The Lightning Network is an open peer-to-peer network for instant payments, supporting such digital currencies as Bitcoin, Litecoin, and Ethereum, and not requires delegating custody of funds or trust to third parties.
-By joining different cryptocurrencies into one, Lightning Network enables the creation of decentralized exchanges.
+The Lightning Network is an open P2P network for instant payments, supporting cryptocurrencies such as Bitcoin, Litecoin, and Ethereum, and does not require delegating custody of funds or trust to third parties.